MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/define-calculated-fields.md

  **ADDHOURS**, **ADDDAYS**, **ADDWEEKS**, **ADDMONTHS**, **ADDYEARS**, **SUBTRACTHOURS**, **SUBTRACTDAYS**, **SUBTRACTWEEKS**, **SUBTRACTMONTHS**, **SUBTRACTYEARS**, **DIFFINDAYS**, **DIFFINHOURS**, **DIFFINMINUTES**, **DIFFINMONTHS**, **DIFFINWEEKS**, **DIFFINYEARS**, **CONCAT**, **TRIMLEFT**, and **TRIMRIGHT**.
 More information: [Functions syntax](#functions-syntax)
 - A rich conditional support provides branching and multiple conditions.
 The logical operations include **AND** and **OR** operators.
 - The visual editing capabilities include modern user interface and intellisense in the **ACTION** section.
-- A seamless integration of the calculated columns with the forms, views, charts, and reports is available in real time.
+- A seamless integration of the calculated columns with the forms, views, charts, and reports are available in real time.
 - You can configure calculated columns to use custom controls.

 ## Scenarios